|Walter Payton's charitable legacy lives on with the NFL Man of the Year Award.|

 In February 1999, Payton revealed that he was suffering from a rare liver disease known as primary sclerosing cholangitis.
 Throughout his fight Payton remained valiant and encouraged Americans to become organ donors; bringing national attention to the cause.
 Following a courageous battle, Payton died on Nov.
 1, 1999 at the age of 45.

 Shortly after Payton's death, to honor his legacy as both a phenomenal player and humanitarian, the NFL Man of the Year Award was renamed the Walter Payton NFL Man of the Year Award.
 Presented annually since 1970, the Walter Payton NFL Man of the Year Award is granted to the player who demonstrates outstanding contributions to society off-the-field while handling himself in an exemplary fashion in uniform.
-The award's panel of judges includes NFL Commissioner Roger Goodell, former NFL Commissioner Paul Tagliabue, Connie Payton, Pro Football Hall of Fame members Frank Gifford and Anthony Muñoz, Giants great and Executive Director of the NFL Alumni Association George Martin, Sports Illustrated football writer Peter King, and the previous year's recipient.
+The award's panel of judges includes NFL Commissioner Roger Goodell, former NFL Commissioner Paul Tagliabue, Connie Payton, Pro Football Hall of Fame members Frank Gifford and Anthony Muñoz, Sports Illustrated football writer Peter King and the previous year's recipient.

 Walter Payton's charitable legacy endures today through the work of the Walter and Connie Payton Foundation.
 The organization is dedicated to the emotional healing of neglected, abused and underprivileged children by providing tools and opportunities to build self-esteem and encouragement.